Philadelphia High School for the Creative and Performing Arts: Instrumental music

 The CAPA Instrumental Department encompasses a wide variety of performances and ensembles, including concert band, orchestra, and string ensembles, Jazz ensemble and a number of smaller groups.
 Students participate in these ensembles on a daily basis and are also instructed in such topics as music theory, composition and improvisation.
 CAPA students are integral members of the All-Philadelphia High School music ensembles and have participated in the Pennsylvania Music Educators Association ensemble program at the district, regional and all-state levels.

-Graduates of the CAPA instrumental program have attended some of America's finest colleges, universities and conservatories, including the Juilliard School, Curtis Institute, the Peabody Conservatory, Oberlin Conservatory of Music and the New England Conservatory of Music.
+Graduates of the CAPA instrumental program have attended some of America's finest colleges, universities, and conservatories, such as the Curtis Institute, the Peabody Conservatory, Oberlin Conservatory of Music, the New England Conservatory of Music, and as of 2024, the Juilliard School.

 The instrumentalists have taken trips to play all over the tri-state area from Harrisburg to Atlantic City.
 The CAPA concert band has also recorded their own CD entitled Superlative.
+CAPA graduate, composer, and multi-instrumentalist Rhyuhn Green performed his original piano solo "Symbiosis" at the Kimmel Center for the Performing Arts All-City Music Festival.